sdoxsee/sdoxsee.github.io/blog/_posts/2020-01-12-merry-microservices-part3-policy-service.md

 2. Method-based authorization (including Spring Security's `@PreAuthorize` calls)
 3. Imperative authorization where, based on business logic, we throw `AccessDeniedException` (that triggers a 403 response) or return a 403 response directly.

-I think usually you'd use #1 (route-based) for OAuth2 scope authorization.
+I think usually you'd use #1 (route-based) for OAuth 2.0 scope authorization.
 I'm not a big fan of #2's (method-based) `@PreAuthorize` because I find it SPEL awkward and limiting. #3 can be very expressive and testable allowing us to use policyService responses to **control access** and/or **filter results**.

 [Previously](/blog/2019/12/17/merry-microservices-part1-resource-server) we only let Spring Security filters determine if we should return a "401 Unauthorized" or not simply by validating the JWT access token.
 Perhaps we should have also added route-based configuration to enforce scope authorization by ensuring that a scope like `authority-note` came with the access token or resulted in a "403 Forbidden" response.
 Although we're not going to do that in this tutorial, here's what it would have looked like: